-Ah, your credit score: a seemingly innocuous three-digit number that dictates your interest rates on virtually every loan you apply for — and whether or not you get approved to borrow money in the first place.
+Your credit score may seem like an innocuous number, but it dictates your interest rates on virtually every loan you apply for — and whether you get approved to borrow money in the first place.

-Your credit score is a three-digit number that tells the world how reliable you are with borrowed money.
-When you apply for a loan (e.g. mortgage, credit card), the lender will almost always look at your credit score to determine if they’re willing to lend you money and what loan terms they can offer you.
+When you apply for a loan (e.g., mortgage, credit card, car loan), the lender will look at your credit score to determine if they’re willing to lend you money and what loan terms they can offer you.

-There are multiple types of credit scores but the most popular among lenders is the FICO Score, which ranges from 300 to 850.
+There are multiple types of credit scores, but the most popular among lenders is the FICO score, which ranges from 300 to 850.

-You may have also heard the terms “Excellent” or “Fair” applied to credit scores.
+You may have also heard the terms “excellent” or “fair” applied to credit scores.
 These aren’t general descriptors, but official terms to describe ranges of scores.
-Here are the ranges for FICO Scores:

 - Excellent: 800 – 850